 The Archaea cells are tiny.
 The orange knobs were comprised of millions and millions of them, growing on top of each other.
 Plants served as a base, the Archaea formed a crust around them, growing in extreme environments, such as extreme salinity, only under specific conditions.
 The white spikes were salt, excreted to maintain optimum saline levels within the cells.

-It’s one of the oldest life forms on earth, dating back some 3.5 billion years, a single-celled organism without a nucleus.
 The Archaea formed at a time in earth’s history when extreme environments probably dominated the landscape.

 According to current taxonomy, Archaea is one of three recognized domains which comprise all life on earth: 1) Eucarya (all organisms whose cells have a nucleus, which includes animals, plants, fungi, and a lot of other odds and ends); 2) bacteria; and 3) Archaea, separate and different from all other forms of life on earth.